vicky1412/Predicting_stocks_using_deep_learning/README.md

 # Predicting_stocks_using_deep_learning

-I developed a model to predict the stocks using deep learning.

-Preparing the data - getting the data from yayoo finance.
+Preparing the data - getting the data from yayoo finance and alpha vantage.

-model - Time Series Sequantial layers - keras(dense,LSTM(long short term memory))
+model - Time Series Sequantial ,randomforestregression and randomforestclassification. layers - keras(dense,LSTM(long short term memory))

-accuracy = 82%
+accuracy = 70% - 78%

-I will imporve this as much as possible
+can easily implement the model in realtime under models folder you can find codes the models. under gdrive folder can find link the trained models.

 thank you.